FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/1-introduction-to-cmm.md

   back to the Message Queue.
 - **Log Metrics**
-  A Monasca component that consumes log data from the Message Queue, filters the data according to severity, and generates metrics for specific severities, for example, for errors or warnings.
+  A Monasca component that consumes log data from the Message Queue, filters the data according to severity, and generates metrics for specific severities, for example for errors or warnings.
 The generated metrics are published to the Message Queue and can be further processed by the Threshold Engine like any other metrics.
 - **Log Persister**